Lawyers close evidence in court martial for senior army officer who slept with subordinate

 But Lieutenant Colonel Justin Putze maintains he didn't lie about the incident - an assertion that's been labelled "nonsense" by an army prosecutor.

-READ MORE: Court martial for senior army officer accused of relationship with subordinate
+• Court martial for senior army officer accused of relationship with subordinate

 Putze has been on trial in the court martial at Upper Hutt, Trentham since Monday.
 He has denied charges of entering into a relationship with his subordinate, failing to report the alleged relationship, making a public display of affection with her, and lying to his superior about it.